2dengine/profile.lua/readme.md

 The "Function" column shows the function name.
 Closures that do not have a defined name will be replaced with the source code file and line number.
 The "Calls" column tracks the total number of function calls.
-The "Time" column records the total elapsed time.
+The "Time" column records the total execution time.
 This value is usually in seconds.
 The "Code" column shows the source file and the line number.
 Chunks executed using loadstring are labeled as "string".
-It's easy to generate any type of report that you want, for example CSV:
+It's easy to generate reports in a custom format, for example CSV:

 ~~~~
 print('Position,Function name,Number of calls,Time,Source,')